Glen Cove, New York: Parks

-Welwyn, the former Harold Pratt estate, is a 204 acre, densely wooded preserve open to the public.
+Welwyn Preserve, the former Harold Pratt estate, is a 204 acre, densely wooded preserve open to the public.
 It features nature trails and a variety of habitats, including a wooded stream valley, fresh water ponds and swamps, a coastal salt marsh, and a stretch of Long Island Sound shoreline.
 More than 100 species of birds and a variety of small native mammals, reptiles and amphibians inhabit the preserve's grounds.
-It is the site of the Holocaust Memorial & Educational Center, which offers exhibits and other educational programs.
+It is the site of the Holocaust Memorial & Tolerance Center, which offers exhibits and other educational programs.

-Nearby are such attractions as the Hillwood Art Museum at C.W.
-Post Center of Long Island University, Nassau County Museum of Art; Old Westbury Gardens and Mansion, which holds regular concerts; Sagamore Hill National Historic Site, Theodore Roosevelt's summer White House; the Planting Fields Arboretum and Coe Mansion, which also holds concerts; and other live music venues.

-Its sister city is Sturno, Italy, where many immigrants came in the 20th century and settled in Glen Cove.